szmate00/elte_physdm/README.md

-# elte_physdm
+# Data mining and machine learning - 2020 Fall
-Repository for my coursework in "Deep learning and machine learning in science" course at ELTE
+Repository for my coursework in "Data mining and machine learning" course at ELTE
+## Homeworks
+**1. Exploratory data analysis**